raisa-d/KanbanBoard/README.md

 ## Development Stage

 **Nov 23, 2024:**
+### Event Handling & Modal State**
-Today, I went back to the React docs to refamiliarize myself with event handling using React.
-I am still deciding where the best place is to include the openModal state for adding a new task.
+- Went back to the React docs to refamiliarize myself with event handling.
+- I was still deciding where the best place is to store the `openModal` state for adding a new task.
-As I started working on that, I realized I needed to add an Add/Close button to the new task form and style it as a modal.
+- Realized I needed to add an Add/Close button to the new task form and style it as a modal.
-I am trying to figure out where the state for the open modal should live.
-I have decided that NewTaskForm will be within the App component, since it is one modal across the whole app.
-The openModal will be triggered by clicking "Add new task" and the modal will be closed by clicking "cancel" or outside of the modal.
-So I will need to have openModal and setOpenModal live in App and pass them both down as props to NewTaskForm.
-Then I will pass only setOpenModal down thorugh KanbanBoard > Column > AddNewTask.
+- After considering different approaches, I decided that the `NewTaskForm` will be nested within the `App` component.
+Since the modal is a global feature in the app, the `openModal` state will live in `App`.
+- The modal will be triggered by clicking "Add new task" and can be closed by clicking "cancel."
+- Therefore, I’ll need to store both `openModal` and `setOpenModal` in `App` and pass them down as props to `NewTaskForm`.
+- The `setOpenModal` function will then be passed through `KanbanBoard` > `Column` > `AddNewTask`.
+- Plan to improve this by having the modal close by clicking outside of it and add an "Are you sure?" prompt to make sure they don't lose their work.

+---

+### **6:21 PM - Editable Title**

+- Decided to make the board title editable.
+- Placed the title state in the `KanbanBoard` component.
+- When the user is not editing, the title is displayed as a read-only `<h1>`.
+- When the pencil icon is clicked, the title switches to an input field for editing.
+- Currently, users can press **Enter** to submit the new title.
+- Plan to improve this in the future by adding clearer submit and cancel actions (e.g., check and X buttons).

 **Nov 21, 2024:**
 - Started by creating a boilerplate React app using `create vite@latest`.